darshanmakwana412/domain_adaptation/README.md

 ├── demo.ipynb                  # Jupyter notebook for demonstration
-├── exp.ipynb                   # Jupyter notebook for experimental results -> includes the various approaches tried ├── fig.png                     # Image used in the notebook for visualizations -> Augmentation effect on images ├── Grad.ipynb                  # Jupyter notebook with gradient-based visualizations ├── hack.py                     # Helper script with data augmentation and preprocessing ├── models.py                   # Defines the ResNet architecture and model loading logic ├── tinkering.ipynb             # Jupyter notebook for experimentation (version 1, old)
+├── exp.ipynb                   # Jupyter notebook for experimental results -> includes the various approaches tried ├── fig.png                     # Image used in the notebook for visualizations -> Augmentation effect on images ├── Grad.ipynb                  # Jupyter notebook, experimenting with Grad-CAM ├── hack.py                     # Helper script with data augmentation and preprocessing ├── models.py                   # Defines the ResNet architecture and model loading logic ├── tinkering.ipynb             # Jupyter notebook for experimentation (version 1, old)